Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Write clear guides and reviews for a public audience.
+- Write clear game guides and reviews for a public gaming and technology audience.

-- Convert technical and interactive experiences into useful advice.
+- Convert technical and interactive experiences into useful advice, walkthroughs and commentary.

 - Meet editorial expectations from a remote contributor position.